TailWigglers/image-organizer/README.md

 ## Usage

 Run the executable created during the build process.
-`properties.edn` needs to be placed in the home directory.
+Application configuration is read from `properties.edn`, and this needs to be placed in the home directory.

-## Options

-FIXME: listing of options this app accepts.

 ## Examples